 - Federal Census of Kershaw County (1800, 1810, 1820, 1830, sold separately)

 A different volume for each.
 Includes all names and data, our own introduction, additional related information, names and statistics. $5.00 each paperbound.
 (Some years almost exhausted.)

 - South Carolina State Census, 1839, A Schedule of the White Population of Kershaw District, South Carolina

 Only five antebellum state censuses survive.
-A facsimile reproduction of this rare document, with introduction. $8.00.
+A facsimile reproduction of this rare and readable document, with introduction. $8.00.

 - Return of Crops and Other Statistics of Kershaw County, South Carolina: 1868

 A valuable introduction by Harvey S. Teal enhances Kershaw County’s only surviving postbellum state schedule. $8.00 paperbound.

 Periodically, the Society has issued facsimile reproductions of hard-to-find, out-of-print booklets, paperbound.
 We offer the following for sale at $5.00 each: